Last Updated: May 19, 2026

 Breeding Difficulty

 Easy to moderate.
-Borellii is one of the more straightforward apistos to breed.
-Given a well-structured tank with caves, good water quality, and adequate nutrition, they’ll often spawn without any special preparation.
-The species usually does best bred in pairs rather than harems, which sets it slightly apart from some other Apistogramma species.
+Borellii is one of the more willing apistos to breed in captivity.
+Given a well-structured tank with caves, good water quality, and a varied diet, spawning happens without much prompting.
+This species typically does better in pairs than harems – which is slightly unusual within the Apistogramma genus.
+A well-bonded pair produces more consistent spawning than a one-male-multiple-females setup with this particular species.

 Spawning Tank Setup